Papua New Guinea FAQs

 The climate in PNG is tropical and pleasant.
 May to October are the drier months, generally, the most pleasant time to visit.
 Most festivals are held during this time.
 Diving is good year-round in most parts of PNG.
 Milne Bay however has the best visibility from April to June and September to January.

 How do I get to PNG?

 Jackson’s International Airport in Port Moresby is the official gateway into PNG.

-AIr Niugini have direct flights from Cairns, Brisbane and Sydney in Australia.
+AIr Niugini has direct flights from Cairns, Brisbane and Sydney in Australia.
 Also direct flights to Honiara, Solomon Islands, connecting onto Nadi, Fiji.
 There are also direct flights to South East Asia - Singapore, Manila, and Hong Kong.

 Is there transportation within PNG?

-There are several ways to get around the country, but usually Goway passengers will travel by private vehicle, domestic flights and charter flights to remote Wilderness Lodges.
+There are several ways to get around the country, but usually, Goway passengers will travel by private vehicle, domestic flights and charter flights to remote Wilderness Lodges.

 Baggage Regulations within PNG?